 How do we learn to manage fear?
 As small children, it is such a fundamental part of our learning about the world, but as we begin to mature and fear less of what we see, we learn from our parents and other sources about how much there is to fear that we can't see.

 When I worked at Games Workshop, I thought their model of leadership values was, as they say, spot on: honesty, courage, and humility.
 To this day, I use this simple rubric to assess the leadership of others, the quality of people entering my life, and my own behaviour.
 When I berate myself for coming up short, more often than not, it is for a perceived lack of courage.
 Why did I do that?
 Why didn't I speak up when someone else did that?
-That was the easy thing to do, but was it the right one?
+Why did opt for the easy choice instead of the right one?

 As a parent, your biggest fears reside in your children, whether it is not doing enough for them, or doing too much.
 You try to teach them to listen to their fear, and to be informed by it, but not to let it control them.
 And you worry about how you model bravery to them.

 Thursday nights are my chauffeur nights.
 After dinner, Audrey takes Glory to Irish dance, then heads off to her own choir practice.
 I take Fenya to her choir downtown, then head over to St. Albert to get Glory, and at one time, took her downtown to pick up Fenya before we all returned home.
 She is big enough now that she likes staying home for the short bit of time it takes me to fetch her sister, and it lets her get to bed earlier to boot.

 Two weeks ago though, I had left her downstairs working on a school project, and was on my way to pick up Fenya, when the speaker in the car chimed with an incoming call.
 I saw the call originated from home and pushed the button on the steering wheel.
 "Hello?"